 - Avoid unproven folk remedies such as lemons, baking soda, or toothpaste as they may irritate your skin even more.

-- Avoid facial products which contain fruit scrubs or microbeads as they will increase inflammation and irritation of your skin.
+- Avoid cleansers with scrubs and microbeads as they will increase inflammation and irritation of your skin.
 If your skin can only tolerate these cleansers then we recommend applying them as gently as possible to avoid irritating your skin.

 - Avoid products containing alcohol as these dry out your skin and will also increase irritation.

-- Avoid spot acne treatment that contain high concentrations (>2.5%) of benzoyl peroxide which can worsen acne by drying and irritating the skin.
+- Avoid acne spot treatment that contain high concentrations (>2.5%) of benzoyl peroxide or >2.5% retinol which can worsen acne by drying and irritating the skin.